OrderedCuts: A new approach for computing Gomory-Hu tree: Introduction

-In an attempt to address these questions we investigate a new approach for constructing a GH tree based on the reduction to the problem that we call {\tt OrderedCuts}.
-The latter is formulated below; we use notation $f(U,v)$ to denote the cost of a minimum $U$-$v$ cut in $G=(V,E,w)$.
-To our knowledge, it has not be studied in the literature before.
+In this paper we propose a conceptually new approach for constructing a GH tree.
+It is based on a reduction to the computational problem that we call {\tt OrderedCuts}.
+The latter is formulated (algorithmically) below; we use notation $f(U,v)$ to denote the cost of a minimum $U$-$v$ cut in $G=(V,E,w)$.
+To our knowledge, it has not been studied in the literature before.